BCD-APP/VenatusProject/README.md

 #####Optionals:
 - [ ] User can Login using Steam.
+- [ ] User can add games to his profile from Steam & League of Legends
 - [ ] Incorporating PayPal to allow users to buy company cryptocurrency (ie, Ingame Currencies)
 - [ ] Tournament Registration/Brackets
 - [ ] Add more games to the add game function